Shyam-Chen/Vue-Starter/README.md

 # Vue Starter

-:poodle: A boilerplate for HTML5, Vue, TypeScript, Vite, Vitest, and Render.
+:poodle: A boilerplate for SPA Client with HTML5, Vue, and Tailwind on Vite.

 :rainbow: [Live Demo](https://vue-starter-6fa6.onrender.com) - The server application is [here](https://github.com/Shyam-Chen/Fastify-Starter).